 People often ask me about how to break into radio and tv commercial voiceovers.
-Lately, my standard tidbit of advice has become “google it” because you can find all kinds of good information on the internet about how to get into the radio and tv commercial voiceovers business.
-But, when I first got my start in the voiceover business, the internet didn’t even exist (as far as most people knew) and “google” was just a really big number that I vaguely recalled from a high school math class I often snoozed through.
+Lately, my standard tidbit of advice has become “google it” because you can find all kinds of good information on the internet about how to get into the radio and tv commercial voiceover business.
+But, when I first got my start in the voiceover business, the internet didn’t even exist (as far as most people knew), and “google” was just a really big number that I vaguely recalled from a high school math class I often snoozed through.

-But, like most things in life, just because something looks (or sounds) easy, doesn’t mean that it actually IS easy.
+But, like most things in life, just because something looks (or sounds) easy doesn’t mean that it actually IS easy.
 I wish I had a dollar for every time someone called me during the past 20 years and said, “My (pick one… friend, spouse, neighbor, dog) thinks I have a really great voice and that I should get into the voiceover business as my new profession.
 Can you tell me how to go about doing that?”

 If I sound a bit discouraging, I’m sorry.
 I don’t mean to rain on anybody’s parade.
 I’m just very aware that there are an awful lot of websites and slick promoters out there who will tell you that becoming a voiceover actor is easy.
-That anybody with a good sounding voice should go for it, and if you just pay this nominal $1000 (or $4000) fee we’ll get you all set up with some classes and a great sounding demo that will allow you to make scads of cash in no time at all!
+That anybody with a good voice should go for it, and if you just pay this nominal $1000 (or $4000) fee we’ll get you all set up with some classes and a great demo that will allow you to make scads of cash in no time at all!

 As the saying goes…”If it sounds too good, it’s probably been voiced by a pro voiceover actor.”